Skip to main content

 Grafana's tutorial Build a panel plugin provides information on setting up the environment, creating a new plugin, and explaining the basics of a panel development using data frames and options control.
 It's a great starting point, and we recommend reading it before continuing with this article.

 As I mentioned before, we wanted to have a template, which can be used as a base for a new panel with everything in place and updated to the latest version of Grafana.
-We called it the Abc panel.
+We called it the Abc panel template.

 Panel plugins